2025-05-17

 WeChat/Alipay to pre-book attractions.
 Major attractions (e.g.

-Forbidden City in Beijing) during peak seasons require 1 to 7 days
+Forbidden City) during peak seasons require 1 to 7 days advance

-advance mobile booking.
-Some attractions do not sell tickets at
+mobile booking.
+Some attractions do not sell tickets at the

-the entrance.
-The entrance is used to check passport and scan the
+entrance.
+The entrance is used to check passport and scan the QR

 Modern China has transformed from a cash society to a cashless